lizmat/articles/5to6-phasers.md

     {
         KEEP $dbh.commit;
         UNDO $dbh.rollback;
-        ...   # set up a big transaction in a database True  # indicate success
+        ...    # set up a big transaction in a database True;  # indicate success
     }

 So if anything should go wrong with setting up the big transaction in the